-Parents need to know that this show concerns a large extended family -- including grandparents and some young children -- but the focus tends to be on the problems of adult characters in their 30s.
+Parents need to know that Parenthood concerns a large extended family -- including grandparents and some young children -- but the focus tends to be on the problems of adult characters in their 30s.
 Kids are central to the plot, but that doesn't mean it's appropriate for them to watch; it's a better choice for teens and their parents to watch together so that parents can make sure positive messages hit home.
 Things to look out for include some implied sex and sexual situations; mild swearing (think "ass," "hell," and "motherfrickin'"); and teen characters who experiment with drugs, sex, and other forms of rebellion.

 What's the story?